Toyota Crown: Safety

-Sport (2023)
+Sport (S236; 2023)

-The Crown Sport was previewed as a mock-up model in July 2022 and is scheduled for 2023 release.
-Previously, the same model was showcased as a battery electric vehicle concept called the "Crossover EV" in December 2021.
+The Crown Sport was previewed as a prototype model in July 2022 alongside the Crossover, Sedan, and Estate models.
+Previously, the same model was showcased as a battery electric concept car called the "Crossover EV" in December 2021.
+The Crown Sport Hybrid launched in October 2023 for Japan, with the plug-in hybrid to follow in December 2023.